Krossii/spectral_reconstruction_methods/README.md

 ```bash
 python neuralFit.py --config params.json --lambda_s 1e-6 3.55323189e-05 3.55323189e-05 --lambda_l2 1e-4 6.66754659e-08 6.66754659e-08 --epochs 2000 90000 10000 --learning_rate 1e-3 1e-4 1e-5 --errorWeighting true --networkStructure SpectralNN --omega_min 0 --omega_max 10 --omega_points 500 --Nt 16 --extractedQuantity RhoOverOmega --FiniteT_kernel true --multiFit false --correlatorFile correlator.txt --xCol 0 --meanCol 1 --errorCol 2 --correlatorCols "" --errormethod jackknife --saveParams true --saveLossHistory true --verbose true --outputFile null --outputDir ""
 ```

+## Known issues

+The following issues are known and still need to be fixed/read through.
+- mem needs to be read and tested extensively
+- the gpr part fails in the fredipy package (probably due to the way the kernel is given to the package)
+- supervised learning might need to be optimized considering the network structure
+- the cluster part has to be adjusted for all users

 ## Needed Libraries